 - To encourage students to explore breadth and variety in their educational pursuits to enhance their understanding of the world around them and to give them greater career versatility as a post-graduate.

-BACHELOR OF ARTS IN MUSICAL THEATRE (B.F.A.)
+BACHELOR OF FINE ARTS IN MUSICAL THEATRE (B.F.A.)

 This degree offers students knowledge of and training in all aspects of musical theatre within a liberal arts context in order to compete for employment opportunities in the entertainment industry where musical talent is utilized.
 Students will develop the following skills: